carissalow/rapids/docs/develop/test_cases.rst

     - The raw light data file contains data for 1 day.
     - The raw light data contains 3 or 4 rows of data for each ``epoch`` except ``night``.
 The single row of data for ``night`` is for testing features for single values inputs.
 (Example testing the standard deviation of one input value)
     - Since light is only available for Android there is only one file that constains data for Android.
 All other files (i.e. for iPhone) are empty data files.

+Application Foreground
+"""""""""""""""""""""""

+    - The raw application foreground data file contains data for 1 day.
+    - The raw application foreground data contains 7 - 9 rows of data for each ``epoch``.
+The records for each ``epoch`` contains apps that are randomly selected from a list of apps that are from the ``MULTIPLE_CATEGORIES`` and ``SINGLE_CATEGORIES`` (See `test_config.yaml`_).
+There are also records in each epoch that have apps randomly selected from a list of apps that are from the ``EXCLUDED_CATEGORIES`` and ``EXCLUDED_APPS``.
+This is to test that these apps are actually being excluded from the calculations of features.
+There are also records to test ``SINGLE_APPS`` calculations.
+    - Since application foreground is only available for Android there is only one file that constains data for Android.
+All other files (i.e. for iPhone) are empty data files.

+ .. _`test_config.yaml`: TBD